xcl-zyl/git_a_test/README.md

 sixth: I make a new file in the branch.

-seventh: I merge the branches.
+seventh: I merge the branches(main merge a-test-branch).

+eighth: I will make main to last version.